IS219-Spring21/Stats-Calculator/README.md

 # Changelog
 ## 3/8/21
   Dale - Commit of initial calculator files and configuration of Jest, Coveralls, and Travis <br>
-  Ido - Added Random Generation Functions and test cases Andy - Commit for Statistics functions and tests
+  Ido - Added Random Generation Functions and test cases <br>
+  Andy - Commit for Statistics functions and tests
 # Sources